t0ffel/fluentd-openshift/ansible/roles/fluentd-node-collector/README.md

-# Fluentd Collector reconfiguration role
+# Fluentd Node Collector role

-The role is responsible for configuration and re-configuration of fluentd node collectors.
+The role is responsible for deployment and re-configuration of fluentd node collectors.

+## Usage

+### Deploy Fluentd node collector

+To deploy fluentd node collector - simply execute the role.
+In case logging-fluentd DaemonSet is already deployed and has `>0` pods running, the role will only reconfigure the node collector.

+### Uninstall Fluentd node collector

+To uninstall fluentd node collector - execute the role, passing variable `logging_deploy=false`.

 ## Modifying configs